 The fact that the Latin American e-commerce market is one of the fastest growing in the world is hardly news to anyone.
 Gross domestic product in the LatAm region will exceed $15 trillion in 2019.
 Growth in e-commerce is expected to be 19 percent over the next five years.
 This is significantly more than the global average of 11 percent..

 In addition, physical stores are seldom found in many regions outside the major cities, which is why many people make use of online purchases.
 This offers enormous opportunities for retailers looking for lucrative cross-border business.
-They can hope for a profitable turnover there, but they should definitely follow the following six tips if they are serious about entering the market.
+They can hope for a profitable turnover there, but they should definitely follow the following seven tips if they are serious about entering the market.

 After all, anyone who wants to succeed in Brazil, Argentina, Chile and Co. should do their homework beforehand as Computop payment experts, Torsten Bongartz, and Mauricio Salvador, President of the Brazilian E-Commerce Association ABComm, revealed to the Ecommerce Foundation in the webinar “Zooming in on LatAm Ecommerce”.

 Full video of the webinar